AlfaifyOsama/Disaster-Response-Pipeline/README.md

 ## File Description:
 - process_data.py: This python excutuble code takes as its input csv files containing message data and message categories (labels), and then creates a SQL database
 - train_classifier.py: This code trains the ML model with the SQL data base
-- data: This folder contains sample messages and categories datasets in csv format and Database for the cleaned data.

 - app: This folder cointains the run.py to iniate the web app.

-- app
     - template
     - master.html  # main page of web app
     - go.html  # classification result page of web app
     - run.py  # Flask file that runs app

-- data
+- data: This folder contains sample messages and categories datasets in csv format and Database for the cleaned data.
-├── disaster_categories.csv  # data to process
+    - disaster_categories.csv  # data to process
-├── disaster_messages.csv  # data to process
+    - disaster_messages.csv  # data to process
-├── process_data.py
+    - process_data.py
-└── InsertDatabaseName.db   # database to save clean data to
+    - InsertDatabaseName.db   # database to save clean data to

-- models
-├── train_classifier.py
-└── classifier.pkl  # saved model

 - README.md